AnkurMPansara/high-performance-go-server/README.md

 You can contribute by **submitting feature requests**, suggesting improvements via GitHub Issues, or opening a pull request with enhancements.
 This project is meant to serve as a **ready-to-use backend template** for Go developers who want a fast, reliable foundation for their applications.

-Use the `BLANK_README.md` to get started quickly with your own instance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---